 To get oil, butter, or grease out of your Persian rug, first, you must remove any remaining spill on top of your carpet.
 Then, using a nonflammable, dry-cleaning solvent, clean the stained area by blotting dry and brushing gently.

 For removing an ink stain, use an unscented hairspray, soaking the stained area and then allowing it to dry completely.
 Once the area is dry, apply a small amount of water and vinegar, blotting dry.

 Use a solution of one cup of water, two tablespoons of ammonia and one tablespoon of a mild detergent.
-Scrape any semi solids from the stained area and blot any remaining liquid.
+Scrape any semi-solids from the stained area and blot any remaining liquid.
 Apply the mixed solution to the stain, then blot the area.
-Brush the pile gently, then place several towels over the treated area, weight them down and then let dry.
+Brush the pile gently, then place several towels over the treated area, weigh them down and then let dry.
 Once they have, apply a non-flammable dry-cleaning solvent.
 Let the carpet dry and then gently brush up the pile.

 Soft drinks, Coffee, Tea, Wine, Beer

-Use a solution of one tablespoon of a mild detergent, 1/3 of a cup of vinegar and 2/3 of a cup of water.
-Scrape off any semi solids and blot any liquid.
+Use a solution of one tablespoon of a mild detergent, 1/3 of a cup of vinegar, and 2/3 of a cup of water.
+Scrape off any semi-solids and blot any liquid.
 Apply the mixed solution to the stain, then blot the area and brush the pile gently.
-Place several towels over the treated area, weight it down and then let dry.
+Place several towels over the treated area, weigh it down and then let dry.
 This approach can also be used to clean up vomit, urine, or scat.

 Lipstick, Nail Polish, Rust, Candle Wax, Dried Mustard, Furniture Stain